TheCrowned/Post-Pay-Counter/readme.txt

 Contributors: Ste_95
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=SM5Q9BVU4RT22
-Tags: counter, authors, payment, revenue sharing, stats, multi author, post management, post Tested up to: 5.9
+Tags: counter, authors, payment, revenue sharing, stats, multi author, post management, post Tested up to: 6.2
-Stable tag: 2.768
+Stable tag: 2.770
 Requires at least: 3.7

 Easily handle authors' payments on a multi-author blog by computing posts' remuneration basing on admin defined rules.

 == Description ==
 Easily calculate and handle authors' pay on a multi-author blog.
-Set up the wished payment criteria and let the plugin compute posts payment.
-Stats are immediately be viewable.
+Set up payment criteria and let the plugin compute posts payment.
+Stats are immediately viewable.
 Both a general view with all users and a specific one for each author are possible.
 It can easily help you implement a revenue sharing/paid to write model for your business.

 [Plugin HOMEPAGE](https://postpaycounter.com)